 - Put the maple syrup into a medium saucepan with a heavy bottom.
 Fit the pan with a clip on candy thermometer.
 You'll need a pan tall enough to allow the maple syrup to foam up as it boils.
 The heavy bottom helps prevent scorching.
 Most good quality saucepans will work.

-- Bring the syrup to a boil and boil until it reaches 225F - 230F, this is just under the softball stage.
+- Bring the syrup to a boil over high heat and boil until it reaches 225F - 230F, this is just under the softball stage.

 - Pour into a heat safe jar and let cool before refrigerating.
 It will thicken as it cools, and will thicken further in the refrigerator.
 This recipe makes just over a cup.